-Amazing wildlife sanctuaries, mountain railways and historic monuments are just a small selection of the UNESCO World Heritage Sites to discover in Kolkata, East and Central India.
+Amazing wildlife sanctuaries, mountain railways and historic monuments are just a small selection of the UNESCO World Heritage Sites in North East India along with Kolkata and Central India.

 World Heritage Sites are human-made or natural areas, landmarks, sites or structures recognised as having cultural, historical or scientific significance by UNESCO.
 They then are awarded special international protection.